mrkaleArduinoLib/gbj_appthermo_ds/README.md

 The execution method as the implementation of the virtual method from the parent class, which should be called frequently, usually in the loop function of a sketch.
 * The method executes conversion for all sensors on the bus at once.
 * The final temperature is calculated as an average (mean) of temperature values measured by all successful sensors.
-* The handlers are called at every run, if they are declared in the constructor.
+* The handlers are called at every run, if they are declared in the constructor and corresponding conditions have been met.

 #### See also
 [Handlers()](#handlers)